 The representative household, that comprises private households and the government sector, receives all income generated by providing primary factors to the production process.
 After deducting taxes and savings, the disposable income is used for maximizing utility by purchasing goods.
-The final consumer decides between different primary energy input and non-energy inputs depending on their relative price in order to receive its consumption (utility) with the lowest expenditures.
-A fixed share of income is saved in each period and is invested in the production sector.
-The expenditure function of the representative household is assumed to be a Cobb-Douglas composite of an energy
+The final consumer decides between different primary energy inputs and non-energy inputs depending on their relative price in order to receive its consumption (utility) with the lowest expenditures.
+A fixed share of income is saved in each period.
+These savings are invested in the production sector.
+The expenditure function of the representative household is assumed to be a Cobb-Douglas composite of an energy aggregate and a non-energy bundle.
+Within the non-energy consumption composite, substitution possibilities are described by a Cobb-Douglas function of Armington goods.
+Figure 3 shows the structure of consumer behavior.